 Our governments have long had the technical solutions available to get started.
 One estimate calculates the total cost of shifting to 100% renewable energy over 10 years at $4.5 trillion.
 That’s less than the $6 trillion committed so far to nearly two decades of the endless wars waged since 9/11 in 2001, when many of the kids marching today weren’t even born.

 The next generation can grow up in an economy that’s about nurturing life, not waging death.

 Just 11% of the Pentagon’s current $716 billion budget -- about $80 billion -- would pay to produce enough wind and solar energy to power every one of the 127.59 million households in the United States**.
-That’s a ninth of one year’s military budget, to cover the up-front costs of construction and installation of enough renewable electricity for every home in the country.
+That’s a ninth of one year’s military budget, to cover the annual costs of construction and installation of enough renewable electricity for every home in the country.
 That’s just based on the 2018 costs of renewable energy, which have dropped more than half over the previous two years and are still getting cheaper.

 With the right kind of regulatory structures operating in the interests of the consumer public, rather than for-profit utilities, zero-carbon electricity could effectively be free for all - a Green New Deal could make energy bills a thing of the past.